DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/08_guide_workflow.md

 (- plain text: e-zines, BBS era ebooks, typograms/typoscripts)

-(- Problem with it: distribution, books only available in the Apple ecosystem)
+(- Problem with it: distribution, books only available in the Apple ecosystem)-->

 ## Art/design periodical

-- Art OPEN Magazine of e-Flux journal, advise to use the web, instead of EPUB.
+Periodicals like year books and magazines are an important part of the art and culture publishing scene.
+Examples are OPEN Magazine<!-- link to http://www.openthemagazine.com/ --> and e-flux <!-- link to http://www.e-flux.com/ -->.

 - Non-commericial website / PDF